 You can visit Ningaloo Reef all year round, but some months are better than others.
-This entirely depends on what you want to do.
+This entirely depends on what you want to see on your visit.

-But if we had to pick the best time to visit, it would be during the winter months.
-In the Ningaloo reef, winter means heaps of marine life, incredible temperatures for outdoor activities, and wildflower season on the North West Cape – it’s spectacular!
+So, for the Ningaloo reef, winter brings vibrant marine life, sunny skies, great temperatures for outdoor activities, and even the wildflower season on the North West Cape – it’s a spectacular time!

 3 reasons why the best time to visit the Ningaloo Reef is during winter – June, July, and August